IPO-bound seafood marketplace Captain Fresh posts Rs 229 crore loss in FY24 - www.lokmattimes.com

 IPO-bound seafood marketplace Captain Fresh posts Rs 229 crore loss in FY24

-New Delhi, Jan 13 IPO-bound B2B seafood marketplace Captain Fresh suffered a massive loss of Rs 229 crore ...
+New Delhi, Jan 13 IPO-bound B2B seafood marketplace Captain Fresh suffered a loss of Rs 229 crore in ...

-New Delhi, Jan 13 IPO-bound B2B seafood marketplace Captain Fresh suffered a massive loss of Rs 229 crore in FY24, over 340 per cent decline (or up 4.4 times) from Rs 52 crore in FY23.
+New Delhi, Jan 13 IPO-bound B2B seafood marketplace Captain Fresh suffered a loss of Rs 229 crore in FY24, from Rs 295.8 crore in FY23, reducing losses by 22.4 per cent.

 In last fiscal, the company’s total expenses also increased by 44.8 per cent year-on-year to Rs 1,648 crore.
 It was Rs 1,138 crore in FY23, as per its financials.